solliancenet/IoTLabs/LabsDocumentation/Lab 6 - Sending telemetry data to the IoT Hub/index.md

 Verify data is flowing to the IoT Hub by accessing Device Explorer, and selecting the **Data** tab, then choosing your device from the list.
 Press the **Monitor** button to watch the data being received by the IoT Hub.

 ![Telemetry Data Received By IoT Hub](./images/telemetry.png)

+## Understanding the code
+Take a moment to review the code included in the project.
+The MCP3008 class is exactly the same as in the previous lab.
+In **MainPage.xaml.cs** you will notice additional code in the *timer_Tick* method that creates a JSON payload based on the data read from the sensor and sends it along to the IoT Hub.